umcu/clinlp/CONTRIBUTING.md

 - Use descriptive names for variables, functions, classes, etc.
 - Apply SOLID principles and design patterns where applicable

 We fully acknowledge that writing production ready code is a skill that takes time to develop.
 We are happy to help work together, so please don't hesitate to reach out to us.
-This is especially true for scientific researchers who are new to software development.
+This is especially true for scientific researchers who are working on something cool, but are new to software development.

 ### Formatting and linting